Antioxidant properties of grapefruit

 Grapefruits are rich in vitamin C. Vitamin C is primarily a very powerful antioxidant, capable of neutralizing free radicals in the body.
 Besides vitamin C, grapefruit has many principles that make this fruit a natural medicine against many physical illnesses, especially those that occur as a result of the deterioration of the body under the negative influence of external and internal factors.

-The advantage of grapefruits and other citrus (oranges, lemons, limes, etc) is that vitamin C is accompanied by almost 40 antioxidant principles capable of preserving such an important vitamin and allowing the body to take a better advantage of it.
+The advantage of grapefruits and other citrus (oranges, lemons, limes, etc) is that, besides vitamin C, they are accompanied by almost 40 antioxidant principles capable of preserving such an important vitamin and allowing the body to take a better advantage of it.

 Rutin, hesperidin, lycopene and quercetrin are other flavonoids able to increase the elasticity of arteries and promote a better blood circulation, preventing the occurrence of cardiovascular diseases such as heart attacks, varicose veins or hemorrhoids.
 Besides these, we might add another antioxidants as camphene, lutein, selenium, tryptophan, etc.

-Beta carotene is transformed into vitamin A, another vital antioxidant, very important for the health of your eyes or your hair.
+- Beta carotene, that is transformed into vitamin A, another vital antioxidant, very important for the health of your eyes or your hair

 Grapefruit to treat cold and flu symptoms